 Bronx Junior Photo League

-Our free afterschool and summer photojournalism programs teach middle and high school Bronx students to use photography, writing, and research to explore social justice issues, preparing them for college and future careers.
+Our free afterschool and summer documentary photography programs teach middle and high school Bronx students to use photography, writing, and research to explore social justice issues, preparing them for college and future careers.
 The program includes visits with internationally-renowned photographers, field trips to major cultural institutions and media outlets, and opportunities for life-changing international travel.
 Students and families participate in extensive college prep programming, including one-on-one counseling, financial aid workshops, and college tours.

 To receive updates on BJPL application openings and deadlines and other educational opportunities at the BDC, sign up here.

-Open to all students who will be in the 9th through 12th grades in Fall 2019.
+Open to all students who will be in the 6th through 8th grades in Fall 2020.